yunuskoroglu/mis2003-fall25/w4/hw4.md

    - Video: https://www.youtube.com/watch?v=3Q_oYDQ2whs
    - This coding interview demonstrates pair programming where the candidate and interviewer discuss the problem together and complete the task while explaining their approach.
 They use Google Docs for interactive writing - there is no IDE, script execution, or unit testing.

-3. **Beginner Training Set Türkçe Playlist**
+3. **Beginner Training Set Turkish Playlist**
-(This playlist is for Turkish students only we alrady publish enough example on English this is suplementary for Turkish) https://youtube.com/playlist?list=PLhnxo6HZwBglbALWurJhkVMCGkgtamhXj&si=d8hEhGL08BrCM4-z
+(This playlist is for Turkish students only we already publish enough examples for English those are suplementary for Turkish) https://youtube.com/playlist?list=PLhnxo6HZwBglbALWurJhkVMCGkgtamhXj&si=d8hEhGL08BrCM4-z